slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"You can discover what your enemy fears most by observing the means he uses to frighten you."
 -- Eric Hoffer*

+> *"Never offend people with style when you can offend them with substance."
+-- Sam Brown*

 ### On charming